SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

 Your test cases will also need to check the properties of a web-page.
 This requires *assert* and *verify* commands.
-We won't describe the specifics of these commands here; that is in the chapter on :ref:`"Selenese" Selenium Commands <chapter04-reference>`.
+We won't describe the specifics of these commands here; that is in the chapter on `Selenium Commands -- "Selenese"`_.
 Here we'll simply describe how to add them to your test case.

 With Selenium-IDE recording, go to the browser displaying your test application and